remy/remysharp.com/public/blog/whats-in-a-name.md

 Well.
 It means what you want it to mean.
 Seriously. **Let me know what it means to you in the comments**.

 To me?
 I like ***friends forever conf***.
-Because it reminds me of the new friends I've made over the years, and people our event has help.
+Because it reminds me of the new friends I've made over the years, and people our event has helped.
 It reminds me of all your faces:

 ![ffconf 2015](/images/ffconf-2016.jpg)